Program participants are required to take a total of seven courses, plus a capstone experience:

 Overview of the Endangered Species Act - 1 credit or 1.5 continuing education units

-This course is designed to teach students about the requirements and procedures for complying with the Endangered Species Act (ESA) of 1973, by reviewing the history of the law and the Section 7 consultation process and section 10 permit process.
-The course will look at the rationale behind the passage of the ESA, including the importance of species diversity, and the history of lost species habitat.
-Students will also learn which agencies are responsible for enforcing the ESA, how they go about doing this, and the consequences to those who violate it, including potential civil and criminal penalties.
-In addition, the course will explore how the ESA coordination is handled with tribal governments and explain experimental populations and their designations as essential or nonessential.
+This course is designed to teach students about the requirements and procedures for complying with the Endangered Species Act (ESA) of 1973.
+It reviews the history of the ESA, the rationale behind its passage, the importance of species diversity, and the history of species decline and loss.
+Students will learn about compliance with the Section 7 permitting process for federal actions, including content of Biological Assessments and Biological Opinions.
+In addition, the course will examine the criteria for listing and delisting species, listing distinct population segments, and experimental populations and their designation as essential or nonessential.

 - Understand the ESA and its requirements and regulations.

 - Understand the implications if ESA is violated.

 - Know how to consult under Section 7 of ESA, informally and formally.